sanail/plz/README.md

 that directory to `PATH` through "Edit environment variables for your account".
 The binary is unsigned, so the first run may raise a SmartScreen warning.

+## Setting up the model

+However you installed it, the binary has no model to ask until you give it one.
-Then run the first-time setup:
+Run the first-time setup:

 ```sh
 plz config init